Tony Ronaldson

+Early life

+Ronaldson was born in Adelaide, South Australia, but grew up playing for Nunawading in Melbourne.

 Playing career

-In 1989, Ronaldson played for the Australian Institute of Sport in the SEABL.
+In 1989, Ronaldson attended the Australian Institute of Sport (AIS) and played for the AIS men's team in the South East Australian Basketball League (SEABL).
 Ronaldson made his NBL debut in 1990 with the Eastside Spectres under the coaching of Brian Goorjian, playing two seasons there.
 In July 1990, he also had a one-game stint with the Nunawading Spectres SEABL team.
 He missed the Eastside Spectres' Grand Final appearance in 1991 due to leaving for the United States to attend Arizona State University.

 When the Spectres merged with the Southern Melbourne Saints in 1992, Ronaldson was one of the players to be signed to the newly created South East Melbourne Magic who played out of the NBL's then largest venue, the 15,300 capacity National Tennis Centre.
 During his time with the Magic, Ronaldson competed in four Grand Finals, winning two NBL championships in 1992 and 1996 (both times defeating cross-town rivals the Melbourne Tigers who also used the Tennis Centre as their home venue) and being runner up in 1997 to the Tigers and 1998 to the Adelaide 36ers.

 When the Magic also merged with another club in 1998–99, this time with cross-town rivals the North Melbourne Giants, Ronaldson once again signed with the resulting team: the Victoria Titans.
 With the Titans, he played in back-to-back losing Grand Finals.

 Ronaldson eventually left the Titans at the end of the 2001–02 NBL season, signing with the Perth Wildcats for 2002–03 season and helping them reach the Grand Final, where they lost 2–0 to the Sydney Kings.
 Following the retirement of Ricky Grace, Ronaldson captained the club in 2005–06, but was replaced by Paul Rogers the following season.
 In October 2006, Ronaldson played his 550th NBL game.
 In 2005 and 2006, he played in the State Basketball League for the Stirling Senators.

 Ronaldson left the Wildcats after the 2006–07 season and signed with the New Zealand Breakers.
 Ronaldson ended his NBL career following the 2009–10 season, finishing with 665 games and averages of 15.3 points, 5.2 rebounds and 2.7 assists per game.
 Ronaldson has more wins than anyone else in NBL history with 430 victories from his 665-game career at a success rate of 64.66%.